HoiJean/djangoforbeginners-book/manuscript/ch3.md

 (pages) $ git commit -m "New updates for Heroku deployment"
 ~~~~~~~~

-And push to Bitbucket so we have an online backup:
+Finally push to Bitbucket so we have an online backup of our code changes.

 {title="Command Line",lang="text"}
 ~~~~~~~~